geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 Click and drag up/down on the control to adjust the gain, use your mouse scroll wheel, or click the control to select it and use the arrow keys, Page Up, Page Down, Home, and End keys.

+The gain dial includes a real-time level meter inside the knob, showing the post-gain signal level with a peak hold indicator.
+This gives immediate visual feedback on the input signal without needing to open the Levels window.

 #### Autogain